(305) 628-2424, (866) 438-2964

 • Leaf Tannins and Oils

-Use an organic stain remover, and then wash with dish soap and water.
+Cleaning soiled awnings with an organic stain remover is the first step, and then washing with dish soap and water.
 Rinse thoroughly.
-Alternatively, use a mixture of ammonia and water or bleach and water on stubborn stains.
+Alternatively, use a mixture of ammonia and water, or a mixture of bleach and water on stubborn stains.

 • Fruit Stains